Sunday, May 24, 2026

 My first morning in Hanoi felt like stepping into a movie.
 The streets were alive with the sound of scooters, and the smell of food drifting from every corner.
 I spent the day walking around the city with no real plan, letting the busy sidewalks lead me to Michelin selected Bun Cha Dac Kim for lunch.

+I finally tasted the famous Bun cha for the first time.
+Smoky grilled pork, noodles, and dipping sauce that somehow tasted both comforting and exciting at once.
+The serving was very generous for the price I paid.
 I continued to walk around until I ended up in St. Joseph's Cathedral and then to Hoàn Kiếm Lake.
 I sat on one side of the lake savouring the Roti bread I bought while watching the sunset painted the sky orange and gold.
 Families sat by the water, couples took photos, and a group of teenagers danced to music near the sidewalks.
 I quietly watched the city move around me, feeling strangely at peace.

 The weather was my favorite part.
 The sun warmed my skin, but the cold wind brushed against my face just enough to make the walk feel perfect.